snakypy/zshpower/README.md

 * **prefix.color** - Changes the color of the prefix. `Default:` *white*

 * **prefix.text** - Before showing the Elixir information, it will have a prefixed text.
-In this option, you can change the text you want. `Default:` *is*
+In this option, you can change the text you want. `Default:` *via*

 * **version.enable** - Shows the version of Elixir. `Default:` *false*